LPGA Drive On Championship: Nelly Korda and Lydia Ko share the lead after first round at Bradenton Country Club

 Korda and Ko shot six-under-par 65s at Bradenton Country Club, giving them a one-shot lead over Denmark's Nanna Koerstz Madsen.

-Korda, a Bradenton native, is seeking her first LPGA victory since November 2022, while New Zealand's Ko could win her third consecutive outing.
+Korda, a Bradenton native, is seeking her first LPGA victory since November 2022, while New Zealand's Ko could win her third consecutive tournament.

 Ko was victorious in last week's season opener, the Hilton Grand Vacations Tournament of Champions, as well as winning December's mixed-team exhibition along with Australia's Jason Day, the Grant Thornton Invitational.